2022 General Education Degree Guide

 Although programs from different schools will vary you could be required to take an educational psychology, issues in contemporary education, foundations of language and literacy, exceptional and at-risk learners and along with your other core classes required by your school.
 Also, in order to get your certification you will be required to do a certain number of field experience hours as well as complete at least one semester of student teaching.

-General Education Degrees Popular in the U.S.
+General Education Degrees Remain Popular

 In order to be comfortable as a teacher it is necessary for students to become familiar with public speaking.
 As a teacher you will be required to talk in front of a classroom full of students, but you will also talk to administrators, other school staff, and parents and guardians.
 Public speaking is a skill that you will want to be well versed in.
 You should also enjoy working with children and with other people.
 This is not a job where you will sit in a cubicle all day.